Both teams will be looking to prolong winning streaks when the Cincinnati Bengals (11-4, 5-1 Home) play host to the Buff...

 How to watch the Buffalo Bills?

 You can watch the Buffalo Bills on CBS, NBC, FOX, ESPN, NFL Network, NFL Red Zone, DIRECTTV NFL Sunday Ticket.
 You can also stream Bills games on Yahoo sports app, Bills app, CBS All Access, Fox Sports, NBS Sports, ESPN, Amazon Prime Video, DIRECTTV Sunday Ticket, NFL Sunday ticket, NFL GamePass and NFL Mobile app.
 You can also listen to coverage on Bills Radio Network, NFL GamePass, Westwood One, TuneIn and Sirius XM.

 Will the Buffalo Bills make the playoffs this year?

 The Buffalo Bills made the playoffs last season after winning the AFC East and finishing third in the AFC with an 11-6 record.
 They beat the Patriots in the Wild Card and before falling to the Chiefs in the AFC Divisional Round.

 Buffalo Bills fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here as SportsTips we list all the information you need like the kick off time, location of the game and the all important NFL odds.

 For more details on the next Buffalo Bills game, check above on the page, we include all the details there.

 Where did the Buffalo Bills finish the season?

-The Buffalo Bills won the AFC East and finished second in the AFC, making it all the way to the AFC Championship before being eliminated.
+The Buffalo Bills won the AFC East and finished second in the AFC, making it all the way to the AFC Divisional Round before being eliminated.